GMOD/Apollo3/packages/website/docs/cli/feature.md

 DESCRIPTION
   Edit feature start and/or end coordinates

-  If editing a child feature that new coordinates must be within the parent's coordinates.
-To get the identifier of the feature to edit consider using `apollo feature get` or `apollo feature search`
+  If editing a child feature that new coordinates must be within the parent's coordinates.To get the identifier of the feature to edit consider using `apollo feature get` or `apollo feature search`

 EXAMPLES
   Edit start and end: